pdevito3/QueryKit/README.md

 * A `QueryKitDbContextTypeException` will be thrown when trying to use a `DbContext` specific workflow without passing that context (e.g. SoundEx)
 * A `SoundsLikeNotImplementedException` will be thrown when trying to use `soundex` on a `DbContext` that doesn't have it implemented.
 * A `QueryKitParsingException` is a more generic error that will include specific details on a more granular error in the parsing pipeline.
+* A `QueryKitPropertyDepthExceededException` will be thrown when a property path exceeds the configured `MaxPropertyDepth` limit.

 ## SoundEx